jam1015/vim-slime-ext-neovim/README.md

 ## Configuration

+Global Variables (`vim.g.xxx`)  have to be created and set by the user.
+By default they do not exist.

 ### Global Variables

-Have to be created and set by the user.
-By default they do not exist.

 ---